samnissen/arachnid2/README.md

 ### Typheous (cURL)

-The basic use of Arachnid2 is surfacing the responses from a domains' URLs by visiting a URL, collecting any links to the same domain on that page, and visiting those to do the same.
+The default use case for Arachnid2 is surfacing responses from a domains' URLs by visiting a URL, collecting any links to the same domain on that page, and visiting those to do the same.

-Hence, the simplest output would be to collect all of the responses while spidering from some URL.
+The simplest way to use the gem is collecting all of the responses while spidering from some URL.

 ```ruby
 require "arachnid2"